MikiP98/HumilityAFM/README.md

 ## Description
 This is a simple and small mod that adds some simple decorative blocks such as cabinets (which are fancier types of item frames) as well as some vanilla block variations.
 <br>
-It specializes in procedurally generating variants of the same block so that you can always find the look you were searching for.
+It specialises in procedurally generating variants of the same block so that you can always find the look you were searching for.

 ### Download
-The only official downloads are from [**Modrinth**](https://modrinth.com/mod/humility-afm/versions) and [Github](https://github.com/MikiP98/HumilityAFM)
+The only official downloads are from [**Modrinth**](https://modrinth.com/mod/humility-afm/versions) and [GitHub](https://github.com/MikiP98/HumilityAFM)
 I can't ensure any other downloads are safe and don't include viruses
 PLS download the mod from Modrinth if you can